Thomasin McKenzie: Early life

-She has an elder brother named Peter, a journalist; and a younger sister named Davida, an actress.
+Her elder brother Peter is a Reuters journalist, and her younger sister Davida is an actress.

 Career

+2012–2016: Initial roles

 After appearing with her brother in the film Existence (2012), McKenzie portrayed teenager Louise Nicholas in the television film Consent: The Louise Nicholas Story (2014).
 In 2015, she played Pixie Hannah in the soap opera Shortland Street.
 The following year, she played the titular character in the children's comedy web series Lucy Lewis Can't Lose.